Tangoy/storm-logstash/README.md

 # storm-logstash-metrics

 An project is to get all built-in metrics of storm and send directly to logstash-forwarder with Jmx, Ganglia, Graphite, TCP and UDP logstash-input.
-Although my purpose is to in logstash with input-plugins, the program still works well with Ganglia and Graphite monitoring system and Jmx.
+Although my purpose is for logstash with input-plugins, the program still works well with Ganglia and Graphite monitoring system and Jmx.

 The idea came up with an open source project named storm-graphite (https://github.com/verisign/storm-graphite).
 This project used Coda Hale metrics (http://metrics.dropwizard.io) and deployed IMetricsConsumer of Storm.